-There are a wide choice of flights to Turkey from the UK (fewer from Ireland) taking between three and a half to five hours depending on your start and end point.
-Just two carriers fly direct to Turkey from North America, so most North Americans reach Turkey via a European gateway airport.
-Many travellers from Australia and New Zealand use a Round-the-World (RTW) ticket that includes İstanbul, though there are advantageous return flights from Sydney.
-Driving to Turkey from Europe (perhaps with a ferry hop from Italy or Greece as the final stage) can be expensive and time-consuming, but once inside the country having a car can prove worthwhile.
+The wide range of flights to Turkey from the UK (fewer from Ireland) take between 3hr 30min and 5hr, depending on your start and end point.
+Only two carriers fly direct to Turkey from North America, so most North Americans reach Turkey via a European gateway airport.
+Many travellers from Australia and New Zealand use a Round-the-World (RTW) ticket that includes İstanbul; there are direct flights from South Africa to İstanbul.

-Airfares from Europe and North America are highest during Easter week and from June to early September; fares drop between April/May and late September/October – and you’ll get the best prices between November to March (excluding Christmas and New Year, when seats are at a premium).
+Airfares from Europe and North America are at their highest during Easter week and from June to early September.
+They’re lower in April and May, and from late September into October, while you’ll get the best prices of all between November and March (excluding Christmas and New Year, when seats are at a premium).
 Australian and New Zealand fares are lowest from mid-January to the end of February and October/November; peak season is mid-May to August, plus December to mid-January.
 Flight comparison sites like w skyscanner.net are a good way to search for the cheapest option.

 Flights from the UK and Ireland